-The variety and popularity of matcha has exploded over the last five years.
+The variety and popularity of matcha has exploded over the last seven years.
 Aussies are very particular about quality so this expansion for matcha tea means big time competition and a significant increase in the quality and demand for premium ceremonial matcha tea.

 In the same way that Australia has embraced our coffee culture there is a growing community that are indulging in refined matcha so we put five of the best to the test, using only the best ceremonial grade from the top 5 retailers in Australia.
 We tried to be as objective as possible.

 Here are our taste test results: